craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.0 =
+* New: Much of the codebase has changed.
+Custom code may no longer work.
+See documentation for new hooks for developers.
+* New: Redesigned "Registrations" tab now offers more filtering options for events, list view of events, and ability to search through registrations
+* New: Notification and Confirmation are now HTML emails.
+You can use the tiny mce editor for your email templates on the "Email" tab.
+* New: Several styling/UI improvements for the settings pages.
+Some options reordered for a more logical flow.
+Asterisks added by settings that can be set for each event.
+* New: Field added to set specific date and times for deadlines for each event.
+Find this on the "edit event" screen or in the event options drop-down menu on the "Register" tab.
+* Tweak: If the form is filled out incorrectly, the registrant will be scrolled to the field with the first error automatically
+* Tweak: If "The Events Calendar" is not active, notice appears at the top of the admin page to notify the user that "The Events Calendar" needs to be activated.
+* Tweak: Custom field data is now stored differently in the database.
+* Tweak: CSS added to override theme styling that may cause problems with form field display.
+* Fix: Attendee list will not appear on events that have registrations disabled.

 = 1.6.2 =
 * Fix: CSV export feature not working in certain circumstances